 Each unit under HAP contract will be inspected within 12 months of the last full HQS inspection.
 The family must allow the PHA to inspect the unit at reasonable times and with reasonable notice [24 CFR 982.551(d)].
 Notifications of inspections will be mailed by the PHA at least 10 days prior to the inspection date.
 Inspections will be conducted on business days only, generally between the hours of 8:00 am and 5:00 pm.
-Carroll County Housing may conduct remote video inspections during times of public health or other emergencies.
 If the family is unable to be present, they must reschedule the appointment so that the inspection is completed within 30 days.
 If the family does not contact the PHA to reschedule the inspection or if the family misses two inspection appointments, the PHA will consider the family to have violated a Family Obligation and their assistance may be terminated in accordance with the termination procedures in this plan.